MrRichard/Adventure_Creator/README.md

 Please note that this project is in active development.
 As such, many features are not fully functional or have known issues, including but not limited to:

-- **Ollama Code**: Needs updates.
+- **Ollama Code**: Needs fixes.
-- **Image Parsing Alternatives**: Current use of GPT-4o is insufficient; investigating better alternatives as Llava doesn't meet needs.
+    - Initial map reading is only done with gpt-4o.
+The llava:13b model does not appear to work well for maps.
+    - llama3.1 seems eager to break rules about structured outputs.
 - **API Call Estimator**: Very crude and requires improvement.
+This will probably get dropped because ...
 - **Prompt Management**: Prompts often spiral out of control.
+There are lenth and structure checks, but those cost additional api calls.
 - **DALL-E Text Issues**: DALL-E frequently includes unwanted text in images.

 ## Sample Images

-Provide a map image and automatically generate a random number of:
+Provide a map image and automatically generate (when it works) a random number of:

 ### Characters